 GFAA provides an indelible footprint for the stewardship of the best exhibitions produced each year

 The GFAA website and social media activity feature original and shared content, photos and links to all Nominee’s websites.
-Each year we create videos for every one of our Finalists and a program overview for the Youniversal Award.
-Now totaling 125, these videos reside on our website, YouTube channel, and are shown live here at the awards ceremony.
+Each year we create videos showcasing our nominees as well as overview highlights.
+Now totaling over 160, these videos reside on our website, YouTube channel, and are shown live at the awards ceremony.